Thursday, November 29, 2012

 Fabric Care: Handling nylon chiffon fabric

 1. Lay the fabric on a straight table and straighten the fabric.
 Press the iron down then lift it, repeating this process.
-DO NOT drag the iron over the fabric.
+DO NOT drag the iron over the fabric.2.
+Starch the chiffon.
+This will make the fabric easier to work with.

 Monday, November 19, 2012